-1 The most significant advantage comes from an "implicit guarantee."
+2 The most significant advantage comes from an "implicit guarantee."
 Although Fannie and Freddie bonds are not explicitly backed by the full faith and credit of the government, market participants behave as if they were, believing that the Treasury will never permit either firm to default.
 The implicit guarantee allows them to borrow at lower rates than private financial institutions, and to take on greater financial risk without a corresponding drop in their credit ratings or rise in their cost of capital.
 In addition, their charters include certain tax and regulatory exemptions and a line of credit with the U.S. Treasury.

-or held in the GSEs' own investment portfolios.
-The two firms purchased \$442.7 billion in mortgage loans in 1992, and more than double that amount in 2005.
-As a percentage of all mortgages originated, however, the GSEs' share fell, an indication that other financial institutions are active in the mortgage securitization market.2
+Since Congress created OFHEO in 1992, Fannie Mae and Freddie Mac's business has continued to expand.
+Table 1 illustrates the expansion by comparing certain figures for 1992 and 2006.
+The principal business activity of the two firms is mortgage securitization.
+They buy mortgage loans from the original lenders, pool them, and repackage them as mortgage-backed bonds, which may be sold to investors or held in the GSEs' own investment portfolios.
+The two firms purchased \$442.7 billion in mortgage loans in 1992, and more than double that amount in 2006.
+As a percentage of all mortgages originated, however, the GSEs' share fell, an indication that other financial institutions are active in the mortgage market.3

 Table 1.
-Fannie Mae and Freddie Mac: Selected CombinedFinancial Statistics, 1992 and 2005
+Fannie Mae and Freddie Mac: Selected CombinedFinancial Statistics, 1992 and 2006

-1992 2005 % Growth, 1992-2005 Mortgages Purchased 442.7 951.2 114.9 Purchases as Percent of All Mortgages Originated 49.5 35.8 Mortgage-Backed Securities Issued 373.2 879.1 135.6 Percent of all MBS Issues 35.8 45.3 Mortgage-Backed Securities Outstanding 962.0 3,454.5 259.1 Percent of all MBS Outstanding 63.4 63.1 Retained Mortgage Portfolio 189.9 1,437.6 657.0 Financial Derivatives (Notional Amount Outstanding) 71.7 1,327.6 1,751.6
+1992 2006 % Growth, 1992-2006 Mortgages Purchased 442.7 909.3 105.4 Purchases as Percent of All Mortgages Originated 49.5 30.5 Mortgage-Backed Securities Issued 373.2 841.7 125.5 Percent of all MBS Issues 35.8 41.0 Mortgage-Backed Securities Outstanding 832.0 2,900.3 248.6 Percent of all MBS Outstanding 63.4 50.6 Retained Mortgage Portfolio 189.9 1,426.4 651.1 Financial Derivatives (Notional Amount Outstanding) 71.7 1,543.4 2,052.6